Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Arizona is 2-1 against the spread and 3-0 overall in games when it puts up more than 20.7 points.

-- The Cardinals have four giveaways this season, while the Rams have four takeaways.
+- The Cardinals have four turnovers this season, equal to the number of takeaways for the Rams.

 Home and road insights